Solara Active Pharma Sciences Completes Postal Ballot for Director Appointment

 Shriram SScanX News Team

-Solara Active Pharma Sciences Limited successfully completed its postal ballot process for appointing Mr. Mohanraj Sanjeevi as Whole-time Director, receiving overwhelming shareholder support with 99.97% votes in favor.
-The company has officially communicated the results to BSE and NSE, with the appointment effective for three years from January 2026 to December 2028 at an annual remuneration of Rs.
-1 crore.
+Solara Active Pharma Sciences Limited completed its postal ballot process for appointing Mr. Mohanraj Sanjeevi as Whole-time Director, receiving overwhelming shareholder support with 99.97% votes in favor.
+The appointment is for three years with a comprehensive remuneration package of Rs.
+1,00,00,000 annually, conducted through remote e-voting with 58.64% participation from outstanding shares.

 34673696